John is furious.

 Now, I admit that this is a bit controversial method but at times, you have to honestly assess whether the content you’d like to rank is, in fact, authoritative enough for Google to pick it.

-The above has nothing to do with how you’ve optimized the content.
+The above has nothing to do with how you or your SEO consultant have optimized the content.
 I’m talking about the information you’ve included.
 Does it match the user intent for that keyword?
 Does it provide the information people would want to find there?

 You can assess it by comparing your content with top-ranking pages for the keyword.